-If you are a frequent shopper at the Real Canadian Superstore or at Shoppers Drug Mart, you will likely have heard about the new loyalty program (PC optimum) that will be taking over the other loyalty programs you have used in these stores until now.
+If you are a frequent shopper at the Real Canadian Superstore or at Shoppers Drug Mart, you will have heard about the new loyalty program (PC optimum) that replaced the other loyalty programs used in these stores until now.

 Here are a few things to note:

 The new and singular loyalty program offered by Loblaw is referred to as PC Optimum.
-PC Plus and Shoppers Optimum will no longer be in use as of Feb 1, 2018.
+PC Plus and Shoppers Optimum are no longer in use as of Feb 1, 2018.

 2. Rewards and PC Optimum Points Calculator

-Up until February 1, 2018, you can continue to accumulate and redeem points via your PC Plus and Shoppers Optimum cards.
-On February 1, 2018, all existing points from either loyalty program will be converted to PC Optimum points and will have the same value as they did under the old program.
+Up until February 1, 2018, you could accumulate and redeem points via your PC Plus and Shoppers Optimum cards.
+Starting from February 1, 2018, all existing points from either loyalty program have been converted to PC Optimum points and will have the same value as they did under the old program.

-For Shoppers Optimum, your points will be converted using the template below:
+For Shoppers Optimum, your points were converted using the template below:

-Looks a bit complicated, but your reward value stays the same and will not be decreased as a result of the conversion…so no worries!
+Looks a bit complicated, but your reward value stays the same and was not decreased as a result of the conversion…so no worries!
 The points conversion will also be done automatically.
 A calculator you can use to see what your points add up to can be found at https://www.pcoptimum.ca

-Accumulating points will be a bit different depending on where you shop:
+Accumulating points are a bit different depending on where you shop:

-Currently, 8,000 points can be redeemed for $10 worth of goods in Shoppers Drug Mart while you need 10,000 points for $10 worth of value at the grocery store.
-Going forward, 10,000 points will only be able to purchase $10 dollars worth of goods in all stores, hence the increase in points earned when you shop at the pharmacy.
+Previously, 8,000 points could be redeemed for $10 worth of goods at Shoppers Drug Mart while you needed 10,000 points for $10 worth of value at the grocery store.
+Now, 10,000 points can be redeemed to purchase $10 dollars worth of goods in all stores, hence the increase in points earned when you shop at the pharmacy.

 3. Earlier Redemption

-You will now be able to redeem your points earlier than before.
+You are now able to redeem your points earlier than before.
 Previously, the minimum redemption points for PC Plus was 20,000 points ($20).
-With PC Optimum, the minimum redemption limit has been decreased to 10,000 points, for a redemption value of $10.
+With PC Optimum, the minimum redemption limit was decreased to 10,000 points, for a redemption value of $10.

 You can redeem up to a maximum of 500,000 points or $500 on a single transaction.
 Redemptions are in increments of 10,000 points.